-Date: 1899-1902South Australia was still a colony, and Australia not yet a nation, when the Boer War broke out in 1899, in South Africa.
+Date: 1899-1902South Australia was still a colony, and Australia not yet a nation, when the Boer War broke out in South Africa in 1899.
 The colonies of Australia each provided contingents.
-When the war was over the colonial contingents had been merged reflecting Australia's emergence as a nation.
+When the war was over the colonial contingents had been merged, reflecting Australia's emergence as a nation.
 Its soldiers...

 Boxer Rebellion (China)

 Date: 1900-1901During the early nineteenth century there was a strong demand for opium among the Chinese population and, despite China's reluctance to engage in trade, the major European powers used this demand to commence trading Chinese goods for opium.
 Trading centres were established at major ports such as...

 Places: Beersheba, Bullecourt, Dernancourt, Ieper (Ypres), Pozieres, Warlencourt-Eaucourt, Zonnebeke

 World War 2